refgenie/refgenie/docs/asset_class_specification.md

 ## parents

-The `parents` key is a list of asset class names and/or definition sources (absolute file path or URL) of the parents of this asset class.

-**If names are listed** then these parent asset classes must be either already managed by refgenie or the definition files must be present in the same directory as the child asset class definition file.
+The `parents` key is a list of asset class names and/or definition sources (absolute file path or URL) of the parents of this asset class. **If parents are specified**, then either these parent asset classes must be already managed by refgenie, or the definition files must be present in the same directory as the child asset class definition file.